HIIPA Notice of Privacy Practices

 Marketing Health-Related Services: We will not use your health information for marketing communications to third parties without your prior written authorization.
 We will receive your authorization for all treatment and health care operations communications where we receive financial remuneration for making the communications from a third party whose product or service is being marketed.

 Fundraising Activities.
-If we engage in any fundraising activities, you have a right to opt out of receiving further fundraising communications.
+If we engage in any fundraising activities, you have a right to opt out of receiving further fundraising communications from us.

-Required by Law: We may use or disclose your health information when we are required to do so by law.
+Required by Law: We may use or disclose your health information when we are required to do so by law for law enforcement purposes or with a law enforcement official with your consent, unless required by law.

 Abuse or Neglect: We may disclose your health information to appropriate authorities if we reasonably believe that you are a possible victim of abuse, neglect, or domestic violence or the possible victim of other crimes.
 We may disclose your health information to the extent necessary to avert a serious threat to your health or safety or the health or safety of others.